ibirnam/js_closure_tutorial/closure_tutorial.md

 While Spider-Text will become an amazing game, it also showcased how closures are a phenominal example of JavaScript's versitility.
 We're able to nest functions within each other, define clear scope boundaries, set functions to variables, create anonymous functions, and self-invoke them as well.

+Closures also allow for creating public/private variables and functions.
+This is important if we ever want to restrict access, as rarely does it make sense to make everything global.
+For example, what if *anyone* could change Spider-Man's health?
+Or make him shoot a web?

-Closures also allows for [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) in JavaScript, in addition to many other more advanced techniques that we'll cover in later tutorials.
+We need structure in place to allow for more complex systems.
+Writing closures in this way also lends itself to doing [object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS) in JavaScript, in addition to many other more advanced techniques that we'll cover in later tutorials.
 What are some other applications of closures you can think of?

 Please check out the [self assessment questions](self_assessment.md) to see how well you've mastered the concepts!